At this time, Medical Departures is no longer facilitating medical bookings in the Philippines.

 Unless you are having minor treatments, you should plan your holiday sightseeing before surgery as you may not be enthusiastic or as active after surgery.

 Major tourist destinations in the country, like Manila, Mactan-Cebu and Clark, are serviced by international airports.
-There is a total of 70 airports in the region and if you cannot find an international flight, you will definitely find a local flight from the closest international airport.
+A total of 70 airports dot in the region and if you cannot find an international flight, you will certainly be able to book a local flight from the closest international airport.

 The actual time to reach your destination will vary and depend on the number of stopovers and the layover time.
-As the Philippines is relatively small, even if you take local flights they will be of a short duration.
-Approximate flight time to reach the country from different destinations is
+As the Philippines is relatively small, even if you take local flights they will be of short duration.
+The approximate flight time to reach the country from different destinations is:

 Coping With Chronic Illness: What Goes Wrong.
 WebMD.
 Website accessed: 28 October 2019.

 When is the best time to visit the Philippines?
 Audely Travel.
 Website accessed: 15 November 2020 https://www.audleytravel.com/the-philippines/best-time-to-visit

 Plastic and Reconstructive.
 Royal College of Surgeons.
 Website accessed: 14 November 2020. https://www.rcseng.ac.uk/news-and-events/media-centre/media-background-briefings-and-statistics/plastic-and-reconstructive/

 Boracay.
 Lonely Planet.
 Website accessed: 28 October 2019. https://www.lonelyplanet.com/philippines/the-visayas/boracay